 The supplemental light must be added at dusk; light added in the morning before dawn is not effective.
 A minimum of 10 foot-candles (107 lux) of incandescent or fluorescent light is necessary.
 The amount of light should allow one to comfortably read newsprint.
 Mares can be stimulated individually in a stall or as a group in a lighted paddock.

 Manipulation of Ovarian Activity

-Some anestrus mares will be receptive when confronted by a stallion and will tolerate a stallion's sexual advances.
-This tolerance seems to be due to a lack of progesterone, similar to the tolerance seen in an ovariectomized mare used as a stimulus for mounting.
-Adequate exposure to and contact with the teaser should be allowed to thoroughly evaluate the mare's response; a mare in estrus may initially not appear receptive due to nervousness or inexperience.
-Some mares with foals by their side may not exhibit estrus to the teaser due to their protective nature.
+The mare should be presented to a stallion (teaser) daily or every other day during the breeding season, and the mare's behavioral response accurately interpreted and recorded.
+Mares in estrus raise their tail, squat, urinate, evert the vulvar lips to expose the clitoris, and ultimately tolerate copulation.
+Mares in diestrus usually squeal, kick, bite, and reject the stallion's advances.
+Adequate exposure to and contact with the teaser may be needed to elicit the mare's response; a mare with a dominant follicle may initially not appear receptive because of nervousness or inexperience.
+Some mares with foals by their side may not exhibit estrus to the teaser because of their protective nature.
 The mare's behavior when teased should be consistent with the findings on examination of the genital tract.
-Response to teasing can determine if estrus has begun and indicate when a mare should be palpated and bred.
+Response to teasing can determine whether estrus has begun and indicate when a mare should be palpated and bred.
 Failure to return to estrus 2–3 wk after breeding may suggest that the mare is pregnant.

-Last full review/revision July 2011 by Patricia L. Sertich, MS, VMD, DACT
+Last full review/revision October 2014 by Patricia L. Sertich, MS, VMD, DACT